asteroid-studios/jolt/docs/docs/getting_started.md

     );
   );

-  // You can also use JoltApp.router if using routing runApp(
+  // Alternatively, you can also use JoltApp.router runApp(
     JoltApp.router(
       themes: themes,